matteuk/Antonio-SMS/README.md

 Antonio-SMS
 ===========

-Send SMS from pebble watch
+Send SMS from pebble watch <br>
+Started with this: vdeschwb/PebbleProjects/GPS_Coords_PasMoche